prarabdhshukla/challenge/README.md

-# jderobot-challenge
+# Python and CPP Challenge
-JDE Robot GSoC Challenge solutions for the python challenge and the c++ challenge
+Challenge solutions for the python challenge and the c++ challenge